dbschema-pro/dbf-jdbc-driver/README.md

 st.execute("save dbf to <folder_path>");
 ```

-We save data to a different path, just to avoid any storage issues and don't loose any information.
+We save data to a different path, just to avoid any storage issues and don't lose any information.

 To clear the caches and reload a file next time you connect, do
 ```